Dual-Channel Multiplex Graph Neural Networks for Recommendation: Experiments

 \subsection{Overall Performance}

-We perform a performance comparison between \model and all baselines, with results shown in Table~\ref{tab:perform_compared}.
-The best results are highlighted in bold, and the second-best results are underlined.
-As we can see, our \model achieves the optimal performance, significantly outperforming all baselines across multiple metrics on the three datasets, with specific emphasis on the improvement relative to the state-of-the-art (SOTA).
-Our model yields notable enhancements, achieving a 14.34\% improvement in terms of $N@10$ on Retail dataset, a 11.84\% improvement in terms of $R@10$ on Tmall dataset, and a 12.12\% improvement in terms of $N@10$ on Yelp dataset.
-It is worth noting that the top three baselines, namely CML, KMCLR, and MB-CGCN, have already demonstrated substantial improvements on these datasets, providing strong evidence of the effectiveness of our \model.
+We perform a performance comparison between \model and all baselines, with results shown in Table~\ref{tab:perform_compared} and~\ref{tab:supply_perform_compared}.
+The best results are highlighted in bold, and the second-best results are underlined. \textit{Improvement} denotes the improvement of our results compared with the second-best results.

+As we can observe from the tables, our \model significantly outperforms all baselines in all metrics on the three datasets, with specific emphasis on the improvement relative to the SOTA methods. \model yields notable enhancements, achieving a 14.34\% improvement in terms of $N@10$ on Retail, a 11.84\% improvement in terms of $R@10$ on Tmall, and a 12.12\% improvement in terms of $N@10$ on Yelp.
+It is noteworthy that the well-performed top-3 baselines, CML, KMCLR, and MB-CGCN, have already demonstrated substantial improvements on these datasets, providing strong evidence of the effectiveness of our \model.

 For multi-behavior recommendation models, most of them have achieved better results than single-behavior recommendation models.
-These approaches try to model the complex relationship between users and items from graph structure learning, capture the higher-order interaction information that is difficult to access by collaborative filtering, and also achieve refreshing results.
-In addition, some works based on MBGCN (\eg, MB-RGCN, MB-CGCN, MBGMN, and CRGCN), intend to capture more U-I interaction information by improving the graph convolution mechanism.
-CML captures the dependency between different auxiliary behaviors and the target behavior through the improvement of the contrast learning mechanism, and KMCLR supplements the missing node by introducing the knowledge graph attribute features.
-All in all, the results of these methods further prove the superiority of our method in capturing the impact of explicit multi-relational behavior patterns and the effect of implicit relation chains on target relations simultaneously.
+These approaches aim to model the intricate user-item relations through graph structure learning and capture higher-order interactive information that is difficult to access by collaborative filtering, and also achieve refreshing results.
+In addition, some works based on MBGCN (\eg, MB-RGCN, MB-CGCN, MBGMN, and CRGCN), intend to obtain more U-I interactive information by improving the graph convolution mechanism.
+CML captures the dependency between various auxiliary relations and the target relation through the improvement of contrasting learning, and KMCLR supplements the missing node by introducing the knowledge graph attribute features.